Zherikhov/PlanningPoker/README.md

 - Mobile-friendly interface and optional voice commands for quick voting.

 This repository contains the backend implementation built with Java and Spring Boot.
 See `src/` for source code and the `backend` module for service configuration.

+## Authentication

+- `POST /api/auth/login` issues an access token and optional refresh cookie.
+- `POST /api/auth/logout` clears the refresh token cookie and should be called when the user signs out.